-SLU – Madrid is a US university and, as such, English is the principal language used by professors, administration, and students.
+SLU-Madrid is an American-based university and, as such, English is the principal language used by professors, administration, and students.

-The English as a Second Language (ESL) Program prepares students- whose native language is not English- to reach the level of proficiency needed to succeed in any of Saint Louis University’s degree programs.
+Students whose first language is not English must make sure that their academic language abilities allow them to study successfully alongside first language speakers.
+The English as a Second Language (ESL) Program prepares students whose first language is not English to reach the level of proficiency needed to succeed in Saint Louis University’s degree programs.

 The ESL 101/111 integrated skills classes are obligatory for all students in the ESL program, and provide specific preparation for the TOEFL exam.

 The ESL 102/112 written Expression courses are obligatory for all students in the ESL program, and provide specific preparation for the TWE essay.

 The ESL 100 focus classes are aimed to provide specific skills for ESL students, and may be subject-based (English through Nature, English through Business and Communications etc.) or skill-based (Intensive Grammar, English through reading etc.).

 The Advanced Intermediate Level (ESL 101)

 Students with TOEFL PBT scores between 440 and 500 are required to take ESL 101 M01 and ESL 102 M01, and between 2 and 4 focus classes depending on their score.

 Only students with TOEFL PBT scores above 480 (or equivalent) may take non-ESL classes that are not language-based (for example, MATH-120, ITM-200, and CMM-255), unless they are Spanish speakers, in which case they may choose to take one of the courses that we offer in that language.